pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/USB_Device/HID_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Device Library package using STM32Cube firmware.
-It describes how to use USB device application based on the Human Interface (HID) on the STM32F4xx devices.
+This application shows how to use the USB device application based on the Human Interface (HID) on the STM32F4xx devices.

 This is a typical application on how to use the STM32F412xx USB OTG Device peripheral where the STM32 MCU is enumerated as a HID device using the native PC Host HID driver to which the STM32412G-Discovery